poshbotio/PoshBot/docs/reference/commands/New-Permission.md

 Accept wildcard characters: False
 ```

-### -Group
+### -Name
-The name of the group to add a user to.
+The name of the new permission to create.

 ```yaml
 Type: String